 India, the world's third largest economy in terms of its purchasing power parity (PPP) and population of over 1.2 bn, has witnessed significant economic growth since the country was liberalized in early 1990s.
-Industrial deregulation, divestment of state-owned enterprises, and reduced Governmental controls on foreign trade and investment, served to accelerate the country's growth.
-According to IMF, in their report dated October 2019, India's GDP is expected to fall to 6.1% in FY2019 from 6.8% in FY 2018 due to weaker than expected outlook for domestic demand.
-However, the GDP growth rate is expected to recover to 7.4% in FY 2020 supported by the lagged effects of monetary policy easing, a reduction in corporate income tax rates, recent measures to address corporate and environmental regulatory uncertainty, and government programs to support rural consumption.
+Industrial deregulation, divestment of state-owned enterprises, and reduced Governmental controls on foreign trade and investment, served to accelerate the country's growth and India has posted an average of 7.0% GDP growth since beginning of this millennium.
+According to IMF, India's GDP was at 6.7% in 2017 and it is projected to jump to 7.4% in 2018 and 7.4% in 2019.